Duty to retreat: United States law

-Most U.S. jurisdictions have a stand-your-ground law or apply what is known as the castle doctrine, whereby a threatened person need not retreat within his or her own dwelling or place of work.
+Most U.S. jurisdictions have a stand-your-ground law or apply what is known as the castle doctrine, whereby a threatened person need not retreat within their own dwelling or place of work.
 Sometimes this has been the result of court rulings that one need not retreat in a place where one has a special right to be.
 In other states, this has been accomplished by statute, such as that suggested by the Model Penal Code.

 In Erwin v.
 State (1876), the Supreme Court of Ohio wrote that a "true man", one without fault, would not retreat.
 In Runyan v.
 State (1877), the Indiana court rejected a duty to retreat, saying, "the tendency of the American mind seems to be very strongly against" a duty to retreat.